-- Baby is placed on mother’s abdomen, dried, and covered with a blanket until the cord is clamped.
+- The baby is placed on the mother’s abdomen, dried, and covered with a blanket until the cord is clamped.

-- Baby’s face is easily visible and uncovered, neck is straight, knees are bent.
+- The Baby’s face is easily visible and uncovered, the neck is straight, knees are bent.

-- Other tests like Apgar scoring can be done while baby is being held skin-to-skin.
+- Other tests like Apgar scoring can be done while the baby is being held skin-to-skin.

 - Baby’s measurements can be delayed for up to six hours – they are not going to change dramatically in that time frame.

-- Time in a warmer will not be needed since mother’s body will keep baby warm.
+- Time in a warmer will not be needed since the mother’s body will keep the baby warm.

-- Mother notices baby’s feeding cues, like rooting or sucking on hands, and can guide baby to breast for first feeding.
+- Mother notices her baby’s feeding cues, like rooting or sucking on her hands and can guide baby to the breast for first feeding.

-- Skin to skin can continue as mother and baby are moved from the labor suite to the postpartum setting with proper observation for safety.
+- skin-to-skin can continue as mother and baby are moved from the labour suite to the postpartum setting with proper observation for safety.

-- Regardless the birth setting – hospital, birth center or home – skin to skin can be part of the normal care of the newborn.
+- Regardless of the birth setting – hospital, birth centre or home – skin-to-skin can be part of the normal care of the newborn.

-- Mothers who practice skin to skin report greater confidence in their ability to feed and care for their baby.
+- Mothers who practise skin-to-skin report greater confidence in their ability to feed and care for their babies.

 - Babies who “room-in” have more quiet sleep than those who are separated.

-Remember that skin to skin can continue past the birth period and early postpartum.
-Many mothers have found that snuggling baby skin-to-skin can be soothing at any time and any age.
+Remember that skin-to-skin can continue past the birth period and early postpartum.
+Many mothers have found that snuggling their baby can be soothing at any time and at any age.

 Belly Belly Australia